dannymagnus/CI_MS1_RRWeddings/README.md

 6. [Google Fonts](https://fonts.google.com/)
 - Cormorant Garamond and Playfair Display were the fonts taken from Google for headings and body respectively.
 7. [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-- Bootstrap was used for the landing carousel, responsive nav bar, contact form, privacy policy and general terms and conditions modals.
+- Bootstrap was used for the landing carousel, responsive nav bar, contact form modal, privacy policy and general terms and conditions modals.
 8. [Am I Responsive](http://ami.responsivedesign.is/)
 - The mockup image was created using Am I Responsive
 9. [Gitpod] (https://gitpod.io/)